 Projected buyer-adjusted EBITDA: $1.4M.
 At 5.0×, that's a $7.0M exit — $2M below target.

-The answer was yes — but not by cutting corners.
-What Meridian needed wasn't creative accounting.
-It needed someone to do the methodical, detail-intensive work of proving that the real EBITDA was higher than what either the reported number or the buyer's adjustments would suggest.
+The answer is yes — but not by cutting corners.
+What's needed isn't creative accounting.
+It is the methodical, detail-intensive work of proving that the real EBITDA is higher than what either the reported number or the buyer's adjustments would suggest.
 That's a different exercise entirely.

 What a Quality of Earnings Review Actually Scrutinizes